The Mechanisms of Disease and Translational Science – Qualifying Exam

-The qualifying exam for the Mechanisms of Disease and Translational Science Program will be administered by the student’s home graduate program, with input from MoD.
-Students will be allowed to develop a proposal based on their current research, provided that it has clinical relevance and improves understanding of human biology.
-The specific aims of the research should be hypothesis-driven, and most will propose basic science studies, similar to the format for non-MoD students.
+The qualifying exam for the Mechanisms of Disease and Translational Science Track will be administered by the student’s home graduate program, with input from MoDTS.
+Students are required to develop a proposal based on their current thesis research.
+The specific aims of the research should be hypothesis-driven, and most will propose basic science studies, similar to the format for non-MoDTS students.

 One specific aim must have a translational emphasis.
 In this aim, students will propose experiments that use biologic materials (such as blood, cells, tissues) derived from a targeted patient population.
-The translational study should be doable, and students will establish feasibility.
+The translational study should be doable, and the student should establish feasibility.

 During the oral exam, the student is expected to give a brief presentation of his or her research proposal.
 This presentation will be followed by a question-and-answer session that will cover broad areas related to the entire research proposal.

-The qualifying exam committee will include faculty members from Graduate Programs in the Division of Basic Science and at least one physician investigator.
+The qualifying exam committee will include faculty members from graduate programs in the Division of Basic Science.
+The inclusion of one physician investigator is encouraged.